18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Tottenham Hotspur were the first English club to show interest in Porto wide-man Ricardo Pereira.
 Mauricio Pochettino had him down as a potential replacement for Kyle Walker, who departed for Manchester City in the summer.

 Chief scout Steve Hitchen, formerly of Liverpool, had been impressed by the utility player during his time on loan at French club Nice, but Spurs’ £13.2 million bid was rejected in July.

-Representatives from the 2016 champions were in Portugal over the Easter weekend to work on a deal, and they are said to be offering up to €25million (£22million) for the player whose release clause is €37.5million.
+Representatives from the 2016 champions were in Portugal over Easter to work on a deal, and they are said to be offering up to €25million (£22million) for the player whose release clause is €37.5million.

-A good indication of Pereira’s style is Spurs wanted him to replace Walker.
-They instead opted for the Ivorian attacking right back Serge Aurier but the Porto wideman is very much in this mould, if not even more well-versed in attacking situations.
+A good indication of Pereira's style is Spurs wanted him to replace Walker.
+They instead opted for the Ivorian attacking right-back Serge Aurier but the Porto wideman is very much in this mould, if not even more well-versed in attacking situations.

 So much so that Leicester could even see him as a possible replacement for Riyad Mahrez, should the Algerian finally get his wish and leave this summer.

 Pereira could also be used as a right wing-back if Claude Puel, as he has done on one occasion this season, opts to field a back three.

 Puel will be familiar with the player having worked with him during his time in charge of Nice.

 The French club finished fourth in the league in 2016, with Puel using the versatile Portugal international primarily at left-back, but occasionally on the right as a winger or full-back.